THE BARTOW PROJECT

 Seiichi Hiroshima, Master Printmaker & Richard Elmer Bartow (Wiyot, 1946-2016)

-Nanette is one of 5 Indigenous filmmakers chosen to participate in The Bartow Project, a collaboration between the Wiyot Tribe and Dell’Arte International about the art and life of Rick Bartow (Mad River Band of Wiyot, 1946-2016).
+Nanette was one of 4 Indigenous filmmakers chosen to participate in The Bartow Project, a collaboration between the Wiyot Tribe and Dell’Arte International about the art and life of Rick Bartow (Mad River Band of Wiyot, 1946-2016).

 Illustrating the rhythmic style and transformative artistic nature of artist and musician Rick Bartow, Nanette's film, Rick Bartow The Man Who Made Marks is a mini documentary with a twist of animated music video.